Webinar Series: IFC’s Tools for Green, Resilient, and Socially Sustainable Affordable Housing

 The Building Resilience Index is a web-based hazard mapping and resilience assessment framework for the building sector.
 It is designed to facilitate access to location-specific hazard information, provide resilience measures to mitigate applicable risks, and improve transparency for disclosing a building’s resilience information between sector stakeholders.
 Both instruments can be used to build an investment program and to launch new financial products such as green bonds.

-Session 2: Pillar – Supporting Fiscally and Socially Sustainable Homes
+Session 2: Pillar – Supporting Sustainable Homes

 Thursday, June 29, 8am-9.15am EDT